 The success of The Lutheran Hour led the organization to pick up another radio show in 1993.
 Woman to Woman, hosted by Phyllis Wallace, took an in-depth look at issues facing women and handled these topics in a caring Christian manner.
 The program, which at one time aired on more than 400 stations nationwide, ended following Wallace’s retirement in August 2011.
 Some of the prominent guests included Kurt Warner, Wynona Judd, and Barbara Mandrell.

 In 1940, the international thrust of the LLL ministry began with The Lutheran Hour being broadcast by Dr. Andrew Melendez in Spanish.
 In 1940, the LLL opened its first international ministry center in the Philippines.
 Five years later, it opened a ministry center in Australia.
-Today, the Int'l LLL has ministry centers located in 31 countries throughout the world, staffed almost entirely by nationals of the countries where it operates.
+Today, the Int'l LLL has ministry centers located in more than 30 countries throughout the world, staffed almost entirely by nationals of the countries where it operates.
 These devout Christians use radio and TV programming, the Internet, dramas, music, Bible Correspondence Courses, printed materials, and other culturally relevant programs and venues to share Christ in and around their countries.

 In 1952, The Lutheran Church—Missouri Synod and the Lutheran Laymen’s League ventured into television with a dramatic series entitled This Is the Life.
 The program examined contemporary moral problems and gave Christian solutions.
 In the early years, This Is the Life was a drama series featuring the Fisher Family.
 In the later years, it was an anthology series with a different set of characters each week.
 Several famous actors made guest appearances on This Is the Life during this period, including Jack Nicholson, Buddy Ebsen, and Leonard Nimoy.
 The program aired from 1952 until 1988, first in syndication and then on NBC.
 This Is the Life reruns continue today on a limited basis in the U.S. and other countries, where the voices are often dubbed into native languages.